hydra3333/Pi4NAS64/README.md

 2. We choose to sometimes detach the USB3 drives from the Raspberry Pi4 and temporarily attach them to a Windows 10 PC to copy large media files onto them
    - as we all know, USB3 file copy speeds will be *much* greater for locally attached disks vs copying cross the network

-3. The Raspberry Pi4 is connected to the LAN via wired ethernet (we'll turn off bluetooth and WiFi)
+3. The Raspberry Pi4 is connected to our home LAN via wired ethernet (we'll turn off bluetooth and WiFi)
    - as we all know, from actual testing, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media on devices accessing the shares

-4. The "Google ChromeCast for Google TV" devices are ideally connected to the LAN via wired ethernet
+4. We **must** allocate a fixed IPv4 address for our Pi4, perhaps by assigning it a permanent IP lease in DHCP in our home router

-   - as we all know, from actual testing, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media
+5. "Google ChromeCast for Google TV" devices are ideally connected to our home LAN via wired ethernet

-5. We **must** allocate a fixed IPv4 address to our Pi4, perhaps by assigning it a permanent IP lease in DHCP in our home router
+   - as we all know, from actual test results, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media

 6. After setup, the monitor/mouse/keyboard can be disconnected from the Pi4 so as to run "headless"

-7. The Pi4 will **NOT** do any *external* network connections outside our home LAN at runtime, other than for normal Raspberry Pi O/S and its software updates
+7. The Pi4 will *NOT* perform any *external* network connections outside our home LAN at runtime, other than for normal Raspberry Pi O/S operations and its software updates

 8. We will run the *32-bit* version of Raspberry Pi O/S and apps
    - as at 2020.11.07, we haven't moved over to the 64-bit version of hd-idle (although eveything else should install/work under 64bit)

 9. Of probable interest, playable .mp4 files are
-   - not interlaced (a `Chromecast Ultra` device will not play them, and probably not the "Google ChromeCast for Google TV" wither)
+   - not interlaced (a `Chromecast Ultra` device will not play them, and probably not the "Google ChromeCast for Google TV" either)
    - max resolution of `1080p` and having an `SDR` colour scheme (unless we have a `Chromecast Ultra` device, in which case `4K` and `HDR`)
    - ideally encoded with codecs `h.264(avc)/aac` ... or `h.265(hevc)/aac`
    - videos encoded with `hevc/avc` won't play in a Chrome browser, but they *will* cast to and play on a Chromecast device